wp-plugins/freshdesk-support/readme.txt

 == Installation ==
 * For an automatic installation through WordPress
 1. Go to the 'Add New' plugins screen in your WordPress admin area.
-2. Search for 'Freshdesk' plugin.
+2. Search for 'Freshdesk Official' plugin.
 3. Click 'Install Now' and activate the plugin.

 Manual Installation:

-1. Download the latest version of 'Freshdesk'  plugin from the WordPress Plugin Directory.
+1. Download the latest version of 'Freshdesk Official'  plugin from the WordPress Plugin Directory.
-2. Extract the zip and Upload the freshdesk_ext directory to your /wp-content/plugins directory
+2. Extract the zip and Upload the freshdesk_support directory to your /wp-content/plugins directory
 3. Go to the plugins management page and activate the plugin
-4. You now have a new admin menu 'Freshdesk' in your WordPress admin menu bar.
+4. You now have a new admin menu 'Freshdesk Official' in your WordPress admin menu bar.
 Click on it and Configure your settings as mentioned in the info comments in the screen.

 == Frequently Asked Questions ==
 1. Where do i find sso shared secret ?